Last Updated on July 22, 2021

 Bald Head Island

 Take the ferry from Southport to Bald Head Island, and you might never want to return.
-There are so many incredible locations on this island, with Old Baldy and the marina only a few minutes’ walk from the ferry.
+There are so many incredible locations on this island, with Old Baldy Lighthouse only a 5 to 10 minutes’ walk from the ferry.

 Of course, you’ll have plenty of time if you’re lucky enough to have a house or rental here.
 Along with beautiful beaches, you can enjoy the many nature trails, including Kent Mitchell, on the island.